 Use the Right Tools and Techniques

 Installing a boat audio system involves more than just connecting wires.
-You’ll need tools like wire crimpers, heat shrink tubing, and a multimeter to ensure clean, secure connections.
-Running cables in tight spaces may require fishing tools or flexible drill bits.
+You’ll need tools like wire crimpers, heat shrink tubing, and a multimeter to ensure clean, secure and appropriate connections.
+Running cables in tight spaces may require fishing tools or special drill bits.
 Always use grommets, conduit, or waterproof seals to protect wires where they pass through bulkheads or other surfaces.

 Prioritize Safety